-This fossil became an important clue to Nizar Ibrahim’s search.
+This fossil became an important clue to Ibrahim’s search.

-Nizar Ibrahim was in a small town in Morocco in 2006.
-He’s a paleontologist— a scientist who studies fossils.
+Nizar Ibrahim was in a small town in Morocco in 2008.
+He’s a scientist who studies fossils—a paleontologist.
 He’s also a National Geographic Explorer.

-He just finished collecting fossils in the nearby Sahara.
-He was about to leave Morocco and head home to study them.
-But before he left, he wanted to talk to some of the local fossil hunters.
-He wondered if any of them had found fossils that might provide clues to the fossils he had found.
+He had just finished collecting fossils in the nearby Sahara.
+He wanted to talk to some local fossil hunters.
+Perhaps, they had fossils that might provide clues to the ones he had found.

 Ibrahim was approached by a man who had a box of fossils he had collected.
 The man had a mustache.
-Ibrahim was more interested in what was in the box than the man.
-He had no way of knowing that the man’s mustache would become very important to this story later.
+Ibrahim didn’t know how important that mustache would later become.

-The box was full, but one fossil caught the explorer’s eye.
+One fossil caught the explorer’s eye.
 It was long and flat.
-He had never seen one like it before.
 He thought that it might be part of a spine or a rib.
-He wasn’t sure.
-He thought it might be important, so he bought the box.
+He thought it might be important, so Ibrahim bought the box.

-After the sale, the man with the mustache disappeared.
-Years would pass before Ibrahim thought about this fossil or the man again.
-Yet, that fossil would lead him on an amazing journey.
-In the end, he would discover one of the oddest dinosaurs that ever lived.
+Years later, that fossil would lead him on a journey.
+He would discover one of the oddest dinosaurs that ever lived.